Stay up to date

 - Third-party library components

 - Scripting languages

 Computer viruses are one of the most common types of malware that, when executed, self-replicate by modifying legitimate programs or host files by inserting their code.
-When this replication works successfully, it is the program or target file that is infected with malware.
+When this replication works successfully, it is the program or target file that is infected with computer malware.
+Think of this as a malicious code example.
 This makes it tricky because malicious code is run through a legitimate program, and removing that may cause issues around the functioning of the underlying system.
 Antivirus software or anti-malware software work with this by quarantining, blocking or removing the infected file.
 Computer viruses are a very uncommon form of malware these days.
 Not all malware programs are viruses.

 A computer worm is a self-replicating malicious program that can spread through a network by cloning itself.
 Just by simply clicking on a worm-infested email, the infection could spread through an entire company.
 Computer worms originated in the 1990s by email.
 History reports that worms arriving as attachments in emails about a decade ago, computer security measures were breached.

 Examples of computer worms include Iloveyou worm, SQL, Slammer, Stuxnet.
 These worms do harmful things like overload phone systems and disrupt television networks.
 They, unlike viruses, can spread without end-user action.
 Should you wish to read, we have covered an article on famous computer worms and fun facts.

 Ransomware is amongst the most common types of malware attacks these days, where files and users are locked out until a ransom is paid.
 It is a targeted approach aimed at controlling a target’s computer and locking software and files.
 The ransom attacker will ask for a payment to get files back and regain access to a computer.
 Supposedly, once they receive the payment, they will send a unique key to release it.